Admission only after intake, please see our website

-basic knowledge and understanding of the root causes of different forms of cybersecurity risks and incidents and how to categorise those
+basic knowledge and understanding of the root causes of information asymmetry and how it affects behaviour of actors in cyberspace

-basic knowledge and understanding of the contributions made by the behavioural sciences (with a special focus on sociology, psychology, criminology and economics) in analysing and evaluating the role of (human) behaviour and agency in cybersecurity
+basic knowledge and understanding of the contributions made by the behavioural sciences (with a special focus on behavioural economics and game theory) in analysing and evaluating the role of behaviour and agency in cyberspace

 Lectures, seminars, exercises, class discussion

-The grade of this assignment is composed of three elements:
+The grade of this assignment is composed of four elements:

-Compulsory literature and literature for further consultation will be announced via Blackboard
+Compulsory literature and literature for further consultation will be announced via Brighstpace

 No registration is required for lectures and exams.